Be Our Guest Restaurant

 Guest Review: New Dish at Be Our Guest Restaurant in Disney World’s Magic Kingdom

-- Reservations will be very difficult to get when it first opens.
-ADRS will open on August 20th!
-Then, you’ll need to call 180 days in advance for reservations.
+- Reservations are very difficult to get.
+You’ll need to call 180 days in advance for reservations.
 If staying at a Disney resort, call 180 days in advance and ask for availability during all days of your stay.

 - A credit card number is required at time of booking.
 If you need to cancel, do so prior to 24 hours before your reservation time; there will be a fee to cancel within 24 hours.

-- The Rose Gallery will only be open during lunch.
+- The Rose Gallery is only open during lunch.

 Disney Food Blog Posts Mentioning Be Our Guest: